The Spiritual Discipline of Sabbath

 We have the blessing of slowing down from work and the other demands of life to enjoy a day of rest.
 This is a great gift from God to us!
-God is specifically calling each of us to stop the work labor we do on other days and rest from it.
-Depending on your work, this may be the day you need to rest your body from the normal demand your work puts on it, and it also may be the day you need to rest your mind from the normal demand your work puts on it.
-It is both these things for everyone, but when your job stresses a particular part of you, Sabbath gets to give you the rest you need, especially there.
+God is specifically calling each of us to stop the work and labor we do on other days and rest from it.
+Depending on your work, this may be the day you need to rest your body from the normal demands your work puts on it, and it also may be the day you need to rest your mind from the normal demands your work puts on it.
+It is both of these things for everyone, but when your job stresses a particular part of you, Sabbath gets to give you the rest you need, especially there.

-In closing, Like all other spiritual disciplines, we must fight to make this happen.
+In closing, like all other spiritual disciplines, we must fight to make this happen.

 For some of us, new habits need to be formed.
 For others, major changes need to be implemented.
-We can’t let our worldly desire for big houses, nice cars, big bank accounts, and other STUFF keep us from honoring the Sabbath.
-We must make efforts to have jobs or get jobs that don’t put God’s command for Sabbath in the back seat for the pursuit of something temporary.
+We can’t let our worldly desire for big houses, nice cars, big bank accounts, and other stuff keep us from honoring the Sabbath.
+We must make efforts to have jobs, or get jobs, that don’t put God’s command for Sabbath in the back seat for the pursuit of something temporary.
 This will be a real struggle for many people.
 So, we do this together.
-If your work prevents you from honoring Sabbath rightly, then talk with spiritually mature people; ask them for guidance in things like: helping you rework finances, helping you be equipped to talk to your employer, or helping you consider other job opportunities that don’t get in the way of obeying God on Sabbath.
+If your work prevents you from honoring Sabbath rightly, then talk with spiritually mature people.
+Ask them for guidance in things like helping you rework finances, helping you be equipped to talk to your employer, or helping you consider other job opportunities that don’t get in the way of obeying God on Sabbath.

 Sabbath is not to be looked upon as a terrible duty but as a sacred privilege.
 It affords us a special opportunity for profitable and joyous exercises.
 It displays God’s glory, and it blesses us.